-- 1. The Faculty Board, the Board of Examiners, and the examiners use the Student Portal and/or the UM email accounts of students for communications relating to education and exams. - 2.
-The Faculty Board, the Board of Examiners, and the examiners use the Student Portal and/or the UM email accounts of students to announce decisions. - 3.
-Students must regularly check their university e-mail address, the Faculty website, and the Student Portal.
-Information disseminated via e-mail, the Student Portal, or the website will be assumed to be known.
+- 1. The Faculty Board, the Board of Examiners and the examiners use the Student Portal, and/or UM mail account for communications relating to teaching and exams. - 2.
+The Faculty Board, the Board of Examiners and the examiners use the Student Portal and/or UM mail account to announce decisions. - The student must regularly check its UM mail account, the Faculty website, Student Portal and Intranet.
+Information disseminated via e-mail, Student Portal and Intranet is assumed to be known.